 Since time immemorial Carmona has exported the produce of the Guadalquivir valley, wine, olive oil, grain and cattle, first to the eastern Mediterranean via Phoenician and Carthaginian traders, then throughout the Roman Empire and latterly all over the world.
-A recent innovative product is the fashionable drink, Puerto de Indias Strawberry Gin.
-The gin is distilled in an ancient building in Carmona that has produced the regions anise for hundreds of years.
+A recent innovative product is a fashionable drink, Puerto de Indias Strawberry Gin.
+The gin is distilled in an ancient building in Carmona that has produced the region's anise for hundreds of years.
 It utilises another product of the valley, strawberries.

-Unsurprisingly Carmona is not a poor town and the condition of the buildings, particularly within the old town, reflect this.
+Unsurprisingly Carmona is not a poor town and the condition of the buildings, particularly within the old town, reflects this.
 It is a pleasure to wander the narrow streets, following the path of the Roman road, through to Plaza San Fernando.
 This is the social centre of the old town.
-Children of all ages play in the central area, the teenagers blithely ignoring the no football signs, watched over by their parents who ensconce themselves at the several cafes and bars that occupy three quarters of the outer diameter of the circle.
+Children of all ages play in the central area, the teenagers blithely ignoring the no football signs, watched over by their parents who ensconce themselves at the several cafes and bars that occupy three-quarters of the outer diameter of the circle.

 It was in Bar Goya here that I was introduced to a local delicacy, spinach and chickpeas.
 Such a simple dish, it has since become a favourite.
 The locals are proud of their food and it is no hardship to eat lunch and dinner at the cafes and restaurants in the old town.

-Meander through the town in a north easterly direction, still following the course of the roman road.
-You will pass the museum and two hotels, all occupying former grand houses and finally you will emerge from the town via the Cordoba Gate.
+Meander through the town in a north-easterly direction, still following the course of the Roman road.
+You will pass the museum and two hotels, all occupying former grand houses and finally, you will emerge from the town via the Cordoba Gate.
 Slightly more modern than the Seville gate this one was founded by the Romans.
 Beneath you is the wide expanse of the Guadalquivir valley and in the foreground, at the foot of the hill, a section of the original Roman road leading to a bridge that, if not Roman, is at least where they would have had a bridge.

 To your right, reached by another meander through the town is the remains of the castle, the Palace of King Don Pedro, Peter 1 of Castile.
 The original was built in the 13th century but was severely damaged in an earthquake in 1504.
 What you see today is the subsequent reconstruction that now houses the magnificent Parador Hotel, a very welcome watering hole.